 As you might suspect, it's no easy task to enlarge a window opening to accommodate a newer, larger-sized window.
 But does it require ripping out all of the wallboard and siding?

-Yes, this means ripping out wallboard from floor to ceiling, but width-wise you only need to take out a foot or two, at most.
+When you enlarge a window opening up to eight inches horizontally, you can often keep the same header and sill (the top and bottom parts of the window) and simply install one new vertical stud to either side of the window.
+While this means ripping out wallboard from floor to ceiling, width-wise you only need to take out a foot or two, at most.
 This section of wallboard comes out to accommodate the new stud.
 And no exterior siding ever has to be removed.